active-analytics/msf6821_2020_spring/README.md

 [Jupyter Notebooks](https://github.com/active-analytics/msf6821_2020_spring/blob/master/notebooks) - these are some starter notebooks that are I created to demonstrate some Python code.
 You can use these as a jumping off point for some of your analysis.

 [Data Projects](https://github.com/active-analytics/msf6821_2020_spring/blob/master/markdown_documents/03_data_projects.md) - these are small data projects that I will assign you early in the semester, they will help to keep you on track and making progress on the assignment.

+[Data Sources](https://github.com/active-analytics/msf6821_2020_spring/blob/master/markdown_documents/04_data_sources.md) - these are a variety of free data sources that we might find useful.

 [Data Sets](https://github.com/active-analytics/msf6821_2020_spring/tree/master/data_sets) - small starter data sets; larger data sets will most likely be stored elsewhere.

 [Python Training](https://pritamdalal.github.io/fm5990_2019_fall_site/) - if you require more training on Python, you can work through the tutorials from my course.
 Feel free to reach out to me with questions.

+[Slides](https://github.com/active-analytics/msf6821_2020_spring/tree/master/slides) - some slide presentations for getting up and running with Anaconda and my tutorials.